[Updated May 2022]

-The process of creating your ideal client profile is typically one you go through early in your business.
-Because we all have an ideal client profile.
 We want to take that same process and apply it to our COIs which will help us create an ideal COI profile.

 As you complete this section of the workbook – your goal is to list out the characteristics you think will make an ideal COI.
 This step is all about profiling for now.
 We’re not coming up with names of those we know, that was the section above.
 Right now, we’re just trying to figure out, what are the identifiers or characteristics that would make a great COI referral source?

 - Specific organizations or associations they belong to